Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 1. DDI Training Group.
 Variables and the Variable Cascade.
 Aug.
 2021.
 DOI.org (Datacite). <https://doi.org/10.5281/ZENODO.5180568>.
 2. DDI Training Group.
 Questions.
 Aug.
 2021.
 DOI.org (Datacite). <https://doi.org/10.5281/ZENODO.5180575>.
-3. Backe, Christian, m.fl.
-Creating Rich Metadata for Collaborative Research: Case Studies and Challenges.
-Sep.
-2023.
-DOI.org (Datacite). <https://doi.org/10.5281/ZENODO.8430753>.
-4. Library of Congress.
+3. Library of Congress.
 Metadata Encoding and Transmission Standard: Primer and Reference Manual.
 2010. <https://www.loc.gov/standards/mets/METSPrimer.pdf>.
+4. Lesschaeve, Christophe, m.fl.
+2018 ELWar Public Opinion Survey <https://doi.org/10.7802/2396>.

 ## Learning Objective 4

-LO4: Identify the applications of administrative metadata.
+LO4: Identify the applications of administrative/legal metadata.

 ### Learning Activities

 - **Lecture** (30 mins): The lecture can focus on file format metadata, Data formats and versioning, Access rights (for example, Copyright, Creative Commons) and representing and implementing GDPR with respect to sensitive data.
-- **Metadata scavenger hunt part 2** (90 mins): Go to data repository and walk through its administrative and structural metadata.
+- **Metadata scavenger hunt part 2** (90 mins): Go to data repository and walk through a record's administrative and structural metadata.

 ### Materials to Prepare

 - Slides on administrative metadata based on the content of the instructor notes.
 - Have a data repository ready for the scavenger hunt.
+If unsure what to use, browse re3data for something suitable.

 ### Instructor Notes

 **Lecture:**

-- Discuss legal and rights metadata.
+- Briefly discuss legal and rights metadata.
 This need not be a comprehensive account.
 Just that these metadata are a requirement in many representations of digital objects.
-Point towards the difference between Open and Closed licenses, and how these terms decide how one can interact and use an object.
+Point towards the difference between Open and Closed licences, and how these terms decide how one can interact and use an object.
-- Dating and Versioning metadata can be ways to enable reproducibility.
-Highlight how various pieces of software and systems, such as GitHub, represent through metadata changes made to a given dataset.
+- Dating and versioning metadata enable reproducibility.
+Highlight how various pieces of software and systems, such as GitHub as well as data repositories like Dataverse, represent through metadata changes made to a given dataset.
+Point towards how this metadata informs replication and reproduction studies.
+Moreover, this metadata enhances transparency, such that outsiders can understand how a bit of data came to look the way that it does.
 - Talk about file format metadata, and how description can help guide a potential re-user of data through a metadata record about it.
+- To get the learning activity going, point towards some data repositories that students can search within.
+Point at one of the various Dataverse installations or searching for repositories with Re3data.
+- Questions for the learning activity; what are potential challenges if this metadata is missing?
+Look for places where the metadata correlates with elements in dataset documentation; for example, if the dataset files are not published, is there a clarification as to why in the documentation, the metadata fields provided within the repository?
+Or the other way around?
+What ethic considerations need to be taken under advisement in these metadata descriptions?
+How does this contribute to the interoperability of FAIR?

 ### Resources